DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/toolboxTemplate.md

 ---
 The template content must be presented as SVG elements.

-Use the [customShapeToolboxTemplate](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/customShapeToolboxTemplate.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/#customShapeToolboxTemplate') option to define a common template for all diagram shapes in the toolbox.
+Use the [customShapeToolboxTemplate](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/customShapeToolboxTemplate.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/#customShapeToolboxTemplate') property to define a common template for all diagram shapes in the toolbox.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/CustomShapesWithTemplatesWithEditing/jQuery/Light/"